 Feeling positive when starting is probably the first and most important tip to master.
-Starting your games when you feel tired, angry, hungry or in any other negative way, will end up in disaster.
+Starting your games when you feel tired, angry, hungry, or in any other negative way, will end up in disaster.
 It will be close to impossible to concentrate or think through your decisions, and you will end up playing far from your “A” game.
-Therefore, you should not start your games in such state.
+Therefore, you should not start your games in such a state.

 However, sometimes you will not be able to skip the game, and you need to know what to do then.
-For example, if you are playing live event and advanced to the second day probably you should not miss it.
+For example, if you are playing a live event and advanced to the second day probably you should not miss it.
 When this happens, you should do all you can to calm down, fulfill your basic needs and concentrate on the coming game.

 Taking a few minutes before your session to prepare for it could be a huge help in this spot.
 Self-management is a very broad topic, and I wrote an eBook dedicated precisely to this.
-Therefore, to learn few more tricks and understand how you can manage your emotions better, be sure to get my free poker book!
+Therefore, to learn a few more tricks and understand how you can manage your emotions better, be sure to get my free poker book!

 Know when to quit playing